Mind Games (John Lennon song): Cover versions

 In 1990 South African musician Ratau Mike Makhalemele released an EP of Lennon covers including a 16-minute-long version of Mind Games.

-In 1995 it was recorded by George Clinton for the John Lennon tribute album Working Class Hero: A Tribute to John Lennon.
+In 1995, it was recorded by George Clinton for the John Lennon tribute album Working Class Hero: A Tribute to John Lennon.

-In 1997 it was recorded by DJ Krush with vocals by Eri Ohno for the album MiLight.
+In 1997, it was recorded by DJ Krush with vocals by Eri Ohno for the album MiLight.

-In 2001 Kevin Spacey performed the song in New York as part of the tribute concert Come Together: A Night for John Lennon's Words and Music, shortly after 9/11.
+In 2001, Kevin Spacey performed the song during the tribute concert Come Together: A Night for John Lennon's Words and Music, shortly after 9/11.

 The Irish band Hal covered Mind Games for Q Magazine in 2005.

-In 2006 it was covered by German rock /pop group MIA., as well as Australian band, Eskimo Joe, as part of the project Make Some Noise to support Amnesty International.
+In 2006, it was covered by German rock /pop group MIA., as well as Australian band, Eskimo Joe, as part of the project Make Some Noise to support Amnesty International.
 Eskimo Joe's cover would also appear on the International release of "Instant Karma: The Amnesty International Campaign to Save Darfur" as well as the Complete Recordings of the same project.

-In 2007 Gavin Rossdale's version appeared on Instant Karma: The Amnesty International Campaign to Save Darfur as an iTunes exclusive bonus track.
+In 2007, Gavin Rossdale's version appeared on Instant Karma: The Amnesty International Campaign to Save Darfur as an iTunes exclusive bonus track.